 - Print and electronic materials (content) expenditures: $6,231,204

 - Visitors entrances into the Snell Library building: 2,001,535

 - Snell Library size: 200,000 square feet (approx.)

 The Snell Library opened in 1990.
 It was designed by the Cambridge-based firm The Architect's Collaborative (TAC).
 The cost of the building was $35 million.

 The Snell Library is named after George Snell '41, and his wife Lorraine.

-For shared borrowing and lending, the NU Libraries are a member of the Boston Library Consortium, a group of research libraries in the Greater Boston area.
+For shared borrowing and lending, the Northeastern University Libraries are a member of the Boston Library Consortium, a group of research libraries in the Greater Boston area.

 We are also members of:

 - PORTICO - a digital preservation and archiving service

 - LOCKSS including the LOCKSS Government Documents PLN